 For purposes of this Addendum:

 - “Data Protection Laws” means all applicable laws, regulations, and other legal or self-regulatory requirements in any jurisdiction relating to privacy, data protection, data security, breach notification, or the Processing of Personal Data, including without limitation, to the extent applicable, the California Consumer Privacy Act, Cal.
 Civ.
-Code § 1798.100 et seq. (“CCPA”), the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), and the United Kingdom Data Protection Act of 2018, as such laws may be amended from time to time.
+Code § 1798.100 et seq. and any associated regulations and amendments, including, the California Privacy Rights Act amendments (“CCPA”), the General Data Protection Regulation, Regulation (EU) 2016/679 (“GDPR”), and the United Kingdom Data Protection Act of 2018, as such laws may be amended from time to time.
 For the avoidance of doubt, if Crossbeam’s Processing activities involving Personal Data are not within the scope of a given Data Protection Law, such law is not applicable for purposes of this Addendum.

 - “Data Subject” means an identified or identifiable natural person about whom Personal Data relates.

 - “Personal Data” includes “personal data,” “personal information,” “personally identifiable information,” and similar terms, which is included within Customer Data, and such terms shall have the same meaning as defined by applicable Data Protection Law.

 - “Process” and “Processing” mean any operation or set of operations performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organization, creating, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure, or destruction.